Food Exeter – Our Vision

 Tackling food poverty in Exeter is one of Food Exeter’s strategic priorities.
 The Fair Access to Food Working Group oversees Exeter’s work.
 We are part of the national Food Power programme, tackling food poverty and food insecurity through people-powered change.

 The Sustainable Local Food Economy Working Group is carrying out research on ways in which more sustainable and locally produced food can be sold to more local people at affordable prices.
-This involves engaging with organisations from Exeter City Council to local producers to large businesses.
+Our Exeter Local Organic Food Hub project is the main area of work in this sphere.